 - A tablet formulation with a lower strength of abiraterone acetate is not being developed given the low rate of abiraterone acetate dose reduction in the niraparib in combination with AAP groups in the BEDIVERE study.4

-- No additional published data regarding the rationale for the AKEEGA DAT was identified.
-For further details, please refer to the clinical trial protocol for the MAGNITUDE study.4
+- No additional published data regarding the dose rationale for the AKEEGA DAT have been identified.
+For further details, please refer to the clinical trial protocol for the MAGNITUDE and AMPLITUDE study.4

 Literature Search